devsecopsgirl/internship-appsecco/docs/github-action.md

 I followed this official link for [creating the first workflow](https://docs.github.com/en/free-pro-team@latest/actions/quickstart#next-steps).

-1. On GitHub, I forked ``angular-realworld-example-app`` and I created a new file in the `.github/workflows`.
+* On GitHub, I forked ``angular-realworld-example-app`` and I created a new file in the `.github/workflows`

-2. I made the following YAML contents into the `sast-scan.yml` file.
-For knowing the syntax of Github action I followed [this](https://docs.github.com/en/free-pro-team@latest/actions/reference/workflow-syntax-for-github-actions#jobs) official link.
+* I made the following YAML contents into the `sast-scan.yml` file.
+For knowing the syntax of Github action I followed [this](https://docs.github.com/en/free-pro-team@latest/actions/reference/workflow-syntax-for-github-actions#jobs) official link
 ```
 name: "sast-scan"